rpgjr/puptaps/README.md

 4. run "copy .env.example .env"
 5. create database in xampp - puptaps_db
 6. change the DB_DATABASE in .env file to puptaps_db
-7. ASK LOUGEN FOR THE MAIL CREDENTIALS IN .env FILE
+7. FOR THE MAIL CREDENTIALS IN .env FILE refer to GMAIL of the system
 8. run "php artisan key:generate"
 9. run "php artisan migrate"
 10. inport the courses to the courses table in the database